Jane Fonda: Climate change activism

 In 2015, Fonda expressed disapproval of President Barack Obama's permitting of Arctic drilling (Petroleum exploration in the Arctic) at the Sundance Film Festival.
 In July, she marched in a Toronto protest called the "March for Jobs, Justice, and Climate", which was organized by dozens of nonprofits, labor unions, and environmental activists, including Canadian author Naomi Klein.
 The march aimed to show businesses and politicians alike that climate change is inherently linked to issues that may seem unrelated.

-In addition to issues of civil rights, Fonda has been an opponent of oil developments and their adverse effects on the environment.
-In 2017, while on a trip with Greenpeace to protest oil developments, Fonda criticized Canadian Prime Minister Justin Trudeau saying at the summit on climate change in Paris, known as the Paris agreement, Trudeau "talked so beautifully of needing to meet the requirements of the climate treaty and to respect and hold to the treaties with indigenous people ... and yet he has betrayed every one of the things he committed to in Paris."

-Since at least 2019, she has been a supporter of global environmental organizations including GreenFaith and 350.org.
-She spoke at the Fire Drill Fridays protest in Washington, D.C. wherein protestors condemned expansion of the fossil fuel industry.
+In 2017, while on a trip with Greenpeace to protest oil developments, Fonda criticized Canadian Prime Minister Justin Trudeau saying at the summit on climate change in Paris, known as the Paris Agreement, Trudeau "talked so beautifully of needing to meet the requirements of the climate treaty and to respect and hold to the treaties with indigenous people ... and yet he has betrayed every one of the things he committed to in Paris."
+Since at least 2019, she has been a supporter of global environmental organizations, including GreenFaith and 350.org.

 In October 2019, Fonda was arrested three times in consecutive weeks protesting climate change outside the United States Capitol in Washington, D.C.
 She was arrested with members of the group Oil Change International on October 11, with Grace and Frankie co-star Sam Waterston on October 18, and with actor Ted Danson on October 25.
 On November 1, Fonda was arrested for the fourth consecutive Friday; also arrested were Catherine Keener and Rosanna Arquette.
 On December 5, 2019, Fonda explained her position in a New York Times op-ed.
 In March 2022, Fonda launched the Jane Fonda Climate PAC, a political action committee with the purpose of ousting politicians supporting the fossil fuel industry.

-In September 2023, she participated in New York City's March to End Fossil Fuels.
+In September 2023, Fonda participated in New York City's March to End Fossil Fuels.
 In 2024, she was a featured guest at 350.org's Food & Water Watch event.